biopython/biopython/DEPRECATED.rst

 attribute sub_features was deprecated.
 It was removed in Release 1.68.

 Note that in Release 1.80 the location_operator argument can no longer be used, instead do this via the CompoundLocation object.
+The location_operator argument was removed from the SeqFeature initializer in Release 1.82.

-There were multiple deprecations in Release 1.80:
+There were multiple deprecations in Release 1.80, listed below.
+The deprecated code was removed in Release 1.82.

 * Class ``FeatureLocation`` renamed to ``SimpleLocation``, with the old name preserved for now solely for backward compatibility.